Skip to main content

 Cabbage and Tomato Relish

-Simple vegetable relish made with shredded cabbage, tomatoes, and onions.
-Often cooked with a bit of oil and salt, it's a common accompaniment to nsima.
+A plain vegetable relish of shredded cabbage, tomatoes, and onions, cooked with a little oil and salt.
+It is one of the most common things to eat with nsima.

 Regional Cuisine Highlights